mayank-nebula/LG-Chatbot/README.md

     return chain

-# Function to create a new title for the chat thread
 def create_new_title(question):
+    """
+    Generates a concise and informative title based on the user's question.

+    Args:
+        question (str): The user question.

+    Returns:
+        str: The generated title.
+    """
     prompt_text = (
-        "Given the following question, create a concise and informative title that accuratelt reflects the content and MAKE SURE TO ANSWER IN JUST 4 WORDS.
+        "Given the following question, create a concise and informative title that accurately reflects the content and MAKE SURE TO ANSWER IN JUST 4 WORDS.
 Just give the title name without any special characters.\n"
         "{element}"
     )